 Look after yourself.
 The stress of losing a pet can quickly deplete your energy and emotional reserves.
 Looking after your physical and emotional needs will help you get through this difficult time.
-Eat a healthy diet, get plenty of sleep, and exercise regularly to release endorphins and help boost your mood.
+Spend time face to face with people who care about you, eat a healthy diet, get plenty of sleep, and exercise regularly to release endorphins and help boost your mood.

 If you have other pets, try to maintain your normal routine.
 Surviving pets can also experience loss when a pet dies, or they may become distressed by your sorrow.
-Maintaining their daily routines, or even increasing exercise and play times, will not only benefit the surviving pets but can also help to elevate your outlook too.
+Maintaining their daily routines, or even increasing exercise and play times, will not only benefit the surviving pets but can also help to elevate your mood and outlook, too.

 Seek professional help if you need it.
 If your grief is persistent and interferes with your ability to function, your doctor or a mental health professional can evaluate you for depression.